hiAndrewQuinn/shell-bling-ubuntu/README.md

 ### (optional) Bless your efforts

-Before you begin whatever you're doing, take a deep breath, and say,
+Before you begin whatever you're doing, take a deep breath, and [say](https://www.youtube.com/watch?v=mFo5UxECKA4)

     *Satellite from days of old, lead me to your access code.*